 Sense of belonging: The sense of belonging is an important aspect of any community, and it provides a number of benefits to its members.
 Members of the DestinE Users Community should experience this sense of belonging and feel comfortable to share their thoughts, take an active role in the community and contribute to its success.
 Moreover, the members of the community should be able to excploit opportunities for social connection and develop meaningful collaborations and partnerships with others who share common or complementary interests and values.
 Finally, the sense of belonging can increase motivation to participate in community activities and achieve shared goals.

 Co-design: The active participation of DestinE Users Community members in the development and design of DESP is considered significant.
-Co-design in the DestinE Users Community aims to put users at the centre of the design process, ensuring that their needs, preferences, and feedback are incorporated into the final serviceThis will lead to more user-friendly, intuitive, and satisfying experiences.
+Co-design in the DestinE Users Community aims to put users at the centre of the design process, ensuring that their needs, preferences, and feedback are collated and communicated effectively to the developers that oversee the final servicesThis will lead to more user-friendly, intuitive, and satisfying experiences.
 Being involved in co-design, members of the community will be able to experience a sense of ownership and investment in DESP evolution.
 It will also foster innovation and creativity by bringing together diverse perspectives and ideas.
 This can lead to novel solutions and approaches that might not have been possible with a more limited, top-down design approach.

 Openness and transparency: Openness and transparency are considered to be amongst the core values that the Destine Users Community aims to embrace.
 It is crucial to foster open communication and build trust among members.
 Members should be encouraged to share information and insights about their experiences, knowledge on a topic, and challenges with one another.
 Open and accessible channels for communication should be provided so as members can share their thoughts and ideas, ask questions, and get involved in discussions.
 Access to information, such as documentation, product roadmaps, and development plans, should be provided.
 When users provide feedback or raise concerns, it's important to be responsive and transparent about how their feedback is being used.
 Regularly sharing updates about the progress of activities, features, or services should be enforced to build trust and demonstrate a commitment to transparency.
 It is also important that members are able to see how decisions are being made and how their feedback is being incorporated.